-3.4 Effects of chlorogenic acid and quercetin-3-D-galactoside on thermal degradation of TMAO in squid extract for different time
+3.4 Effects of chlorogenic acid and quercetin-3-D-galactoside on thermal degradation of TMAO in squid extract for different times

 As shown in Fig. 5(A), the TMAO content decreased in squid extract, in the control group, chlorogenic acid group, and quercetin-3-D-galactoside group, as the heating time increased.
 Zhu et al. reported that the decomposition of TMAO-N in squid was accelerated to FA, TMA, and DMA with increasing heating time [12].
 The reduction of TMAO in squid extract in chlorogenic acid and quercetin-3-D-galactoside groups was smaller than that in the control group.
 The TMAO content decreased slowly in squid extract by chlorogenic acid and quercetin-3-D-galactoside treated (decreases of 26.53 % and 17.52 %, respectively), which were significantly lower than that of the control group (41.64 %) when the heating time reached 60 min.
 The TMAO content decreased (p < 0.05) in squid extract when the heating time reached 120 min.
 The TMAO content in the quercetin-3-D-galactoside group was higher than that in the chlorogenic acid group.
 The relative decreases of TMAO contents were 27.32 % and 32.93 % in chlorogenic acid and quercetin-3-D-galactoside groups, respectively, while it was 51.34 % in the control group, compared with that at 60 min.
 TMAO content in the quercetin-3-D-galactoside group significantly decreased at the higher temperature for a longer time, which was attributed to the decreased quercetin-3-D-galactoside activity.

-The effects of chlorogenic acid and quercetin-3-D-galactoside on the TMA, DMA, and FA contents in squid extract at different heating time are demonstrated in Figs. 5(B) to (D): as the heating time increased, the FA content of squid extract significantly (p < 0.05) increased in the control group and reached 19.69 ± 0.35 mg/L after heating for 120 min.
+The effects of chlorogenic acid and quercetin-3-D-galactoside on the contents of TMA, DMA, and FA in squid extract at different heating times are demonstrated in Figs. 5(B) to (D): as the heating time increased, the FA content of squid extract significantly (p < 0.05) increased in the control group and reached 19.69 ± 0.35 mg/L after heating for 120 min.
 In comparison with the control group, the FA content in the chlorogenic acid and quercetin-3-D-galactoside groups slowly increased, reaching 9.24 ± 0.25 mg/L and 8.44 ± 0.14 mg/L, respectively after heating for 120 min.
-This indicated that the FA content in squid extract could be reduced by chlorogenic acid and quercetin-3-D-galactoside due to the reaction of FA therewith, and the inhibition of the decomposition of TMAO.
+This indicated that the FA content in squid extract could be reduced by chlorogenic acid and quercetin-3-D-galactoside due to the reaction of FA, and the inhibition of the decomposition of TMAO.
 As the heating time increased, both the DMA and TMA contents of squid extract increased (p < 0.05) in the control, chlorogenic acid, and quercetin-3-D-galactoside groups.
 The increased DMA and TMA contents in the chlorogenic acid and quercetin-3-D-galactoside groups were smaller than that in the control group.
-The FA, DMA, and TMA contents showed a slow increase in the treated group (after 60 min) compared with that at 15, 30, 45, and 60 min due to the decrease in activities of chlorogenic acid and quercetin-3-D-galactoside after extending heating time.
+The FA, DMA, and TMA contents showed a slow increase in the treated group (after 60 min) compared with that at 15, 30, 45, and 60 min due to the decrease in activities of chlorogenic acid and quercetin-3-D-galactoside after extending the heating time.
 The inhibitory effects of chlorogenic acid and quercetin-3-D-galactoside on TMAO were enhanced when the treatment time was less than 60 min at 100 °C.

 3.5 Effects of concentration of chlorogenic acid and quercetin-3-D-galactoside on the production of free radicals in squid extract